Admissions Requirements -

 Doctoral Program in Clinical Psychology (Psy.D.)

-We are honored that you are interested in applying to the Doctoral Program in Clinical Psychology (Psy.D.).
-Note that all application materials, including in progress transcripts, test scores, etc. must be submitted to the Admissions Office by December 15th to be considered for the program.
-The Psy.D. program only enrolls new students in the fall semesters.
-The following are the program admissions prerequisites and requirements:
+Note: All application materials, including in progress transcripts, test scores, etc. must be submitted to the Admissions Office by December 15th to be considered for the program.

 Submit a résumé or curriculum vita.
 Please email to your admissions counselor at email@example.com.

 Submit official copies of transcripts from each college or university attended, submitted in a sealed envelope with an authorized signature across the flap of the envelope.
-Transcripts can be mailed to:
+Official transcripts may also be sent electronically, directly from the college or university, to firstname.lastname@example.org.

 Enrollment Support Services, LIB 102